 Is Owner Compensation Replacement free money?

 Yes, essentially!
 You can treat the Owner Compensation Replacement as personal income and use it however you want.
-With the updated guidance allowing for 2.5 months’ worth of net profit as OCR, that means your entire PPP loan could be used for personal purposes—essentially free money.
+With guidance allowing for 2.5 months’ worth of net or gross profit as OCR, that means your entire PPP loan could be used for personal purposes.

 How does Owner Compensation Replacement work with PUA or unemployment benefits?

-The Owner Compensation Replacement will be considered to be income, so it’s not very compatible with unemployment benefits or the PUA.
+The Owner Compensation Replacement will be considered to be income, so it’s not compatible with unemployment benefits or the PUA.

 You will need to report your OCR over the entire covered period.
-If you’re claiming 2.5 months of OCR, that means you will need to report 10 weeks’ worth of net or gross income over a covered period of at least 11 weeks.
-If you want to claim your entire OCR, we do not expect you’ll be able to apply for forgiveness early (in other words, you’ll have to wait out the entire period before applying), but the SBA may issue further guidance on this matter.
+If you’re claiming 2.5 months of OCR, that means you will need to report 2.5 months’ worth of net or gross income over a covered period of at least 11 weeks.
+If you want to claim your entire OCR, we do not expect you’ll be able to apply for forgiveness early (in other words, you’ll have to wait out a covered period of at least 11 weeks before applying).

 After your PPP covered period, you can resume collecting unemployment benefits.